Selecting Asset TrackersBoats, Generators, Trailers, Tanks, Trains, Pumps, ATVs.

-Installing an asset tracker or equipment tracker can be a challenge or as simple as slapping it on the top, depending on your intended use.
-The type of material and angle have a lot to do with getting good GPS location information.
-GPS trackers have a directional antenna and facing the antenna toward the ground or putting up against the metal frame will degrade the GPS signal.
+Installing an asset tracker or equipment tracker can be a challenge or as simple as screwing it to an asset, depending on your intended use.
+The type of material and angle of the asset tracker have a lot to do with getting good GPS location information.
+GPS trackers have a directional antenna and facing the antenna toward the ground or putting it against metal will degrade the GPS signal.
 For instance, putting the GPS unit in the engine compartment is often not going to work.

-As an anti-theft device, you would want to place it in a location that is not obvious.
-The challenge is that where you want to hide it, it may not get a GPS signal.
+As an anti-theft device, place it in a location that is not obvious to a thief.
+The challenge is hiding it and getting good GPS reception.
 GPS signals are blocked by metal so be sure to test the location before putting everything back together.
 One idea is to put the GPS device in the light housing.
-Customers have purchase amber light housings on eBay for $20 and hid the GPS inside.
+Customers have purchased amber light housings on eBay for $20 and hid the GPS inside.

 Put the GPS system in a location where it is not likely to get pressure washed.
-The driver isn’t going to know or pay attention to the IP-67 limitation of not pressure washing from less than 3′.
-The driver might “accidentally” wash it from 1’ forcing water into the unit which will not be covered by warranty.
+The driver is going to will not know or pay attention to the IP-67 limitation of not pressure washing it from less than 3′.
+The driver might accidentally wash it forcing water into the unit which will not be covered by the warranty.

 Protect the connections by soldering the connections and then putting heat shrink tubing over the connections.
-Ideally, the connections are out of the “line of fire” of pressure washing.
+Ideally, the connections are also protected from pressure washing.
 You may need to build a shield or put the unit and connections behind something to protect it.

-If have a need to track heavy equipment (yellow iron), skid steers, ATV, utility carts, trailers, train cars, cargo containers, generators, boats, motorcycles or just about anything, contact Fleetistics.
-With 16+ years of asset and vehicle tracking experience, Fleetistics provides a complete line of solutions to meet your needs.
-855-300-0527 or www.fleetistics.com.
+If you have a need to track heavy equipment (yellow iron), skid steers, ATV, utility carts, trailers, train cars, cargo containers, generators, boats, motorcycles or just about anything, contact Fleetistics.
+With 18+ years of asset and vehicle tracking experience, Fleetistics provides a complete line of solutions to meet your needs.